-Our Board of Directors has adopted a formal liquidity risk management framework that imposes responsibilities on the centralized liquidity management function, including with respect to its interaction with other functional areas within the Firm.
-Under this framework, the Firm's Corporate Treasury and Bank Resource Management functions, together with our U.S. Bank Subsidiaries' Chief Investment Officer team, are the "first line of defense" with respect to liquidity risk management.
+The centralized liquidity management function and its interaction with other functional areas functions, together with our U.S. Bank Subsidiaries' Chief Investment Officer team, are the "first line of defense" with respect to liquidity risk management.
 Among other responsibilities, these functions are required to identify and assess the Firm's liquidity risks; incorporate identified liquidity risks into liquidity stress testing models and the risk management framework; conduct rigorous liquidity stress testing to measure liquidity risks over a range of scenarios and time horizons, enabling the Firm to determine liquidity and funding needs under adverse conditions; determine the size of the Firm's required liquidity in accordance with the Firm's liquidity risk tolerance and business needs; and dynamically manage the Firm's liquidity reserves, HQLA, and sources of funding, taking into account liquidity risk management limits and strategies, market conditions, client and counterparty behavior, monetary policy, legal or regulatory requirements and developments, or other factors in the markets in which we operate.